By Peter Staunton at the Etihad

 Ramires, lurking on the counter, typifies Mourinho's approach and is becoming one of his more distinctive lieutenants.

 In Eden Hazard, Chelsea have their own Cristiano Ronaldo as Mourinho had at Real Madrid.
-"Ronaldo and Messi are Ronaldo and Messi," proffered Jose.
+"Ronaldo and Messi are Ronaldo and Messi," proffered Jose in a predictable eschewing of bombast.
 "I keep saying he has to improve.
 He needs to have his feet on the ground."